nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 11 - More File Attributes.markdown

 ##

 11.	(i).
-The former command-line displays a list of files and directories in the current directory in a long listing format, sorted in an ASCII collating sequence by name.
+The former command line displays a list of files and directories in the current directory in a long listing format, sorted in an ASCII collating sequence by name.

-	The latter command-line displays a similar output, only the order of listing is by modification time instead of name.
+	The latter command line displays a similar output, only the order of listing is by modification time instead of name.

 	(ii).
-The former command-line sorts the listing by the time of last access.
+The former command line sorts the listing by the time of last access.

-	The latter command-line sorts the listing by the time of last access followed by the time of modification.
+	The latter command line sorts the listing by the time of last access followed by the time of modification.

 ##